-4. Investments with an elevated sustainability risk are defined by Robeco as companies with an ESG Risk Rating of 40 and higher.
+- 4. Investments with an elevated sustainability risk are defined by Robeco as companies with an ESG Risk Rating of 40 and higher.
 The sub-fund was limited to a maximum exposure of 3% to investments with an elevated sustainability risk , based on the market weight in the portfolio taking into account regional differences and benchmark.
-Each investment with an ESG Risk rating of higher than 40 requires separate approval by a dedicated committee of SI specialists, compliance and risk management that oversees the bottom-up sustainability analysis.
+Each investment with an ESG Risk rating of higher than 40 requires separate approval by a dedicated committee of SI specialists, compliance and risk management that oversees the bottom-up sustainability analysis. - 5.
+The sub-fund's weighted carbon footprint was better than that of the general market index.